googleanalytics/autotrack/README.md

 The debounce timeout, i.e., the amount of time to wait before sending the change hit.
 If multiple change events occur within the timeout period, only the last one is sent.

-### `sessionTimeout`

-**Type**: `number`

-**Default**: `30` (minutes)

-The `sessionDurationTracker` plugin will send an end-of-session hit if (and only if) the session has not timed out.
-A session timeout occurs when more than `sessionTimeout` minutes has elapsed since the tracker sent the previous hit.

-The `sessionTimeout` value should correspond to the [session timeout setting](https://support.google.com/analytics/answer/2795871) in your Google Analytics property settings, which defaults to 30 minutes for new properties.

 ### `shouldTrackOutboundForm`

 **Type**: `Function`